sawft99/NagiosPlugins/README.md

   -  A WARNING value if any Warning level event is found
   -  Errors detected (Non info) in events will override uptime settings
     -  See example
+- Common error:
-- Common error: `Get-WinEvent : The description string for parameter reference (%1) could not be found`
+  -  `Get-WinEvent : The description string for parameter reference (%1) could not be found` or script timing out
   - Typically means that System log is too large to parse, clear or shrink it
 - Nagios Exchange page: https://exchange.nagios.org/directory/Plugins/System-Metrics/Uptime/CheckForRestartsAndUptime/details

 ### Arguments